 7. Main result We now describe our main result Algorithm 7 (Baby-giant Roadmap for General Algebraic Sets).
 It is based on Algorithm 6 (Baby-giant Roadmap for Bounded Algebraic Sets), computing a baby step - giant step roadmap algorithm for a bounded algebraic set.
-The algorithm for computing roadmaps of general (i.e. not necessarily bounded) algebraic sets, Algorithm 7 (Babygiant Roadmap for General Algebraic Sets) is then obtained from Algorithm 6 (Baby-giant Roadmap for Bounded Algebraic Sets) following a method similar to the one in [2] to go from the bounded case to the general case.
+The algorithm for computing roadmaps of general (i.e. not necessarily bounded) algebraic sets, Algorithm 7 (Baby-giant Roadmap for General Algebraic Sets) is then obtained from Algorithm 6 (Baby-giant Roadmap for Bounded Algebraic Sets) following a method similar to the one in [2] to go from the bounded case to the general case.
 Algorithm 6 (Baby-giant Roadmap for Bounded Algebraic Sets) proceeds roughly as follows.
-We denote by y the fixed coordinates.
+We denote by y the vector of coordinates which are fixed.
 If the number of non-fixed coordinates is too small (i.e. less than the number p which is prescribed in the input), then we compute the roadmap using [2, Algorithm 15.3 (Bounded Algebraic Roadmap)].
 Otherwise, we compute representations of points in $\mathcal{N}y \subset \mathbb{R}^p$ defining the fibers at which we make recursive calls to the same algorithm; these are the giant steps.
-For the baby steps, the algorithm uses Algorithm 5 (Limit of Roadmaps of Special Low Dimensional Varieties) to compute the limit (under the $\lim{\varepsilon} \max$ ) of the roadmap of the critical set $W{y,\varepsilon}^p$ going through a well chosen finite set of points.
-We are now ready to proceed to the description of Algorithm 6 (Babygiant Roadmap for Bounded Algebraic Sets) Let as in Notation 6.1 $$V{y,\varepsilon} = \operatorname{Zer}(\operatorname{Def}(Q,\varepsilon)(y,-), \operatorname{R}\langle\varepsilon\rangle^{k+1})$$ $$W{y,\varepsilon}^p = \operatorname{Zer}(\operatorname{Cr}p(Q,\varepsilon)(y,-), \operatorname{R}\langle\varepsilon\rangle^{k+1})$$ and define $$(\mathcal{M}{y,\varepsilon,i}){1\leq i\leq 2}, (\mathcal{D}{y,\varepsilon,i}){1\leq i\leq 2})$$ from $V{y,\varepsilon}, W{y,\varepsilon}^p$ as in Definition 5.3.
+For the baby steps, the algorithm uses Algorithm 5 (Limit of Roadmaps of Special Low Dimensional Varieties) to compute the limit (under the $\lim{\varepsilon} \max$ ) of the roadmap of the critical set $W{y,\varepsilon}^{(p)}$ going through a well chosen finite set of points.
+We are now ready to proceed to the description of Algorithm 6.